nestauk/dap_dv_backends/src/services/authentication/README.md

 }
 ```

-This will send a verification email to your Nesta email account.
+This will send a verification email to a valid email account ending in <AUTH_EMAIL_DOMAIN>.
 Click the link,
 and the token should work.
 To check if the token does in fact, send a POST
 request to